Koh Tao Safety Guidelines

 - Party responsibly and don’t accept drinks or rides home from strangers.

-- If you are headed out to explore solo, make sure you let someone know where you are going and what time you expect to be back.
+- If you are headed out to explore solo.
+Make sure you let someone know where you are going and what time you expect to be back.

 Is Koh Tao Safe for Families?

 Family holidays on Koh Tao are becoming increasingly popular.
-Thanks to the wide range of family-friendly accommodation, childcare options, and activities for children, there is plenty to see and do for all ages.
+Thanks to the wide range of family-friendly accommodations, childcare options, and activities for children, there is plenty to see and do for all ages.
 Our top holiday tips to keep families safe on Koh Tao during their stay are: